JuliaGraphics/Luxor.jl/docs/src/simplegraphics.md

 ```
 ![arrows](assets/figures/arrow.png)

-If you provide four points, you can draw a Bézier curve with arrowheads at each end.
-Use the various options to control the presence and appearance.
+If you provide four points, you can draw a Bézier curve with optional arrowheads at each end.
+Use the various options to control their presence and appearance.

 ```@example
 using Luxor # hide